Have you been part of a program that is elevating the human experience in the NSW public health system?

 nominate a NSW Health staff member or volunteer who showed a moment of kindness or compassion.
 If you can, try and keep this a surprise for the person you are nominating.

-This year we are responding to your feedback and moving from Patient Experience Week 2023 to Human Experience Week, with a change of date from the end of April, to the first week of May.
-This change shows that the experiences of our patients, their families and carers cannot be separated from the experiences of our caregivers (staff and volunteers).
-The change in date supports engagement across the community, avoiding a clash with school holidays and Anzac Day.
+This year we are responded to your feedback and moved from Patient Experience Week to Human Experience Week.
+This change highlighted that the experiences of our patients, their families and carers cannot be separated from the experiences of our caregivers (staff and volunteers).

-The 2023 theme for Human Experience Week is All of Us: the Power of Community, with the sub themes of Love, Belonging and Healing.
+The 2023 theme for Human Experience Week was All of Us: the Power of Community, and the importance of Love, Belonging and Healing elevating human experiences.

 We would love to hear what matters to you,